rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ## Registering the Application with GitHub

-Before you can use GitHub authentication for your web application, you must first register your app with GitHub.
-You can register your app under your personal account or under any organization for which you are an administrator.
+Before we can use GitHub authentication for our web application, we must first register our app with GitHub.
+You can register an app under your personal account or under any organization for which you are an administrator.

-Before you begin, you will need to know:
+Before we begin, we will need to know:

--	Your application’s main URL
+-	Our application’s main URL
--	Your callback URL (the URL of the page to which GitHub should redirect the user after authentication is complete)
+-	Our callback URL (the URL of the page to which GitHub should redirect the user after authentication is complete)

 Once you have gathered this info, you are ready to register.